pahurlocker/pose-estimation/README.md

 ## Overview

-This application performs human pose estimation on a video stream using pre-trained human pose estimation models in the OpenVINO library.
-It can be run on a CPU or the Intel Neural Compute Stick 2.
+This application performs human pose estimation on a video stream using pre-trained human pose estimation models with the OpenVINO library.
+It can be run on a CPU or the Intel Neural Compute Stick 2 via the command line or a Flask-based web application.

 ## Setup

+### Python Dependencies

 ```
 python setup.py install